 Due diligence is an integral part of any merger and acquisition deal.
 Due diligence is the entire process that takes in analyzing the books & status of the company & followed by the investigation, auditing of a potential deal or investment opportunity with the verification of all the facts & figures from different aspects.
 The objective is to confirm the accuracy of the claims made by the seller while offering the deal.

-These investigations are generally undertaken by the investors and companies looking for M&A deals.
+These investigations are generally undertaken by investors and companies looking for Mergers & Acquisition deals.
 There could be various types of due diligence depending upon the nature and strength of business such as-

 Financial Due Diligence is considered to be the most significant type of due diligence given the fact that usually the valuation of the business is done based on the financial statements.
 In financial due diligence, the role of the agency undertaking the activity of due diligence is to check whether the financial statements and other financial records pitched and showcased by the seller hold the real and actual worth or not.
 This engagement includes comprehensive and thorough testing of the past audited financial statements, current un-audited financial statements, projected financial statements along with the comparison of figures before and after the deal.
 All the figures reported in the financial statements such as deposits, advances, debtors, creditors, loans, guarantees, fixed assets, current assets, bank balances, etc. undergo extensive testing.